-David Thompson – Treasurer
+David Thompson – Chairman

 David was born in Nottingham and spent most of his early years living in Hemel Hempstead, beforestudying geography and law at Cambridge University.
 He has lived in Friern Barnet since 1982 and is married to Carolyn, with two adult sons.